A Place for Us: Plot

 The book is split up into four parts.

 Part one opens at the eldest daughter, Hadia’s wedding in Northern California.
 Rather than accepting an arranged marriage, Hadia decides to build her life with a man of her choice, Tariq, whom she met in medical school.
 Hadia decides to invite their estranged brother, Amar, who returns after 3 years of no communication with his family.
-He is confronted with the familiarity of the faces from his past life when greeting the guests, including his first love Amira Ali.
+He is confronted with the familiarity of the faces from his past life when greeting the guests, including his first love, Amira Ali.
 His family watches him from a distance, careful not to say anything to upset him.
 Their mother, Layla, is frantically running around, attending to guests, and making sure that her daughter’s event flows smoothly.
 She searches for her husband, Rafiq, in the crowd to look at him and share a moment to appreciate where they came to in life.

 Part two of the book gives readers glimpses of the past that offer insight into how everything led up to the wedding.
 It opens with a memory of the Fourth of July, the first one Hadia recalls celebrating.
 The three young siblings begged their father to take them to see the fireworks.
 Hadia and her sister Huda sit together cross-legged, eyes lighting up in awe from the fireworks.
 A young Amar. meanwhile, is leaning against his mother, eyes wide in wonder.

 The scene jumps to a young Layla in India, talking to her younger sister Sara about a potential proposal from a man named Rafiq in America.
 She wonders about the houses and the roads there and if she will follow Rafiq to America.

-As young kids, Hadia worries about Amar, who lies to protect her and Huda, further upsetting their father.
+As young children, Hadia worries about Amar, who lies to protect her and Huda, further upsetting their father.
 She thinks about what her understanding of jealousy is by listening to her mother’s comments about other women.
 She also thinks about how she feels about other girls talking about Abbas Ali, her childhood crush.